jncraton/web-apps-cpsc2330/lectures/28-network-requests.md

 - If a Promise is rejected, the execution moves into the `catch` block
 - This provides a familiar structure for handling errors in modern code

-## Exercise

-Using `async`/`await` and a `try...catch` block, rewrite the basic fetch request from the previous exercise, logging any errors encountered.

 ---

 How does the inherent asynchronous nature of network requests fundamentally force us to change our programming mindset compared to traditional synchronous code execution?